-Getting A Migrant Child Out Of Detention Takes Even More Than You Might Think
+The Cost Of Getting A Migrant Child Out Of Detention Is Even Steeper Than You Think

 In the chaos following the end of the Trump administration's family separation policy, the difficulty that many parents are facing extends beyond just locating their children.
 The costs of getting a migrant child out of detention are steep, financially and otherwise.